Care For Aching Feet

 Your Remarkable Feet

 Now, stub your toe or step on a sharp object.
-What happens.
+What happens?
 You lose your strength and graceful balance as you limp and hop to a chair.
-Since feet are so nimble, there is concern when pain of unknown origin causes you to hobble.
+Since feet are so nimble, there is a concern when the pain of unknown origin causes you to hobble.
 Limited mobility leads to obesity and other health problems.

 Taking Care of Your Foot